jeffkinnison/shadho/README.md

 # Installation

-**Note:** The post-install step may look like it hangs, but it is just compiling Work Queue behind the scenes and my take a few minutes.
+**Note:** The post-install step may look like it hangs, but it is just compiling Work Queue behind the scenes and may take a few minutes.

 ```
 $ pip install shadho